tabbybox/serve/README.md

 # ./serve -l 3000

-the [one from vercel](https://github.com/vercel/serve) is way too slow to start and stop, and clearly i'm too impatient to wait for it
+the ["serve" from vercel](https://github.com/vercel/serve) is way too slow to start and stop, and clearly i'm too impatient to wait for it

 Like literally what is going on with these **3 whole seconds**?